• Skip to primary navigation

 When I was younger, beets were one food that I never thought I would like in a million years.
 They tasted like dirt and were normally downright foul.
 Being married to a Russian, it’s inevitable that I’d have a change of heart and jump on the bandwagon.
 If you’ve been following this blog for awhile, you know I’ve come around to them wholeheartedly.
 I’ve made beet smoothies, sautéed beets w/ greens, beet hummus, beet soup, beet cupcakes even.
 You name it and I’ll add a beet to it.

-When done right they add an earthy sweetness and a splash of color that can’t be beat (sorry, just couldn’t help myself there).
+When done right they add an earthy sweetness and a splash of color that can’t be beat.

-arugula salad on a white plate with beets and orange
+arugula salad on a white plate with slices of beets and oranges.

 I’ve made arugula salads with beets before that were just fine, but the orange, feta, and toasted nuts really take this one to a whole new level of deliciousness.
 Its so tangy and good!
 The splash of citrus and saltiness of the feta bring out the best in the peppery arugula.
 The combo is just so dreamy – and I rarely say that about a salad!